 - Teachers observed that students learned more vocabulary, and were able to infer meaning of words they did not know from context.
 Students also improved comprehension, communication, and collaborative skills.

 - Students said that reading is something fun that broadens the mind and creates a space wide enough for their imaginations to wonder.

 Read2Succeed provided individualized reading instruction to 336 first grade and 526 second grade students at 45 elementary schools.

-- First graders showed a 100% increase in their vocabulary knowledge from pre-test to the post-test, and 53% of them were in the target range for their grade level on the FAIR assesment.
+- First graders showed a 97% increase in their vocabulary knowledge from pre-test to the post-test, and 60% scored in their grade level for vocabulary percentiles on the FAIR assessment.

 - Second graders were reading an average passage number of 1.8 in FAIR Assessment Period I (AP1), increasing to passage 2.4 by Assessment Period III (AP3) which is slightly below the expected passage of 2.5, reflecting signification gains.
 These students also increased their correct words per minute from an average of 49 in AP1 to an average of 72 in AP3.

 Teacher Grant Program

 Teacher grants awarded almost $190,000 in classroom grants for STEM, civics, fine arts, classroom libraries, technology, and professional development to 271 teachers for equipment and materials that directly impact classroom learning.

 - Primary Classroom Library Grants put nonfiction books in the hands of 3,259 students in 36 schools.
 A majority of students – 73% – cultivated a growing interest in reading as a direct result of this program.

 - Math, Science, Energy Education and STEM grants provide funds for equipment and/or materials for hands on experiential projects.
 An overwhelming majority of students, 73%, improved their grades in STEM subject, and 85% cultivated a growing interest in science and math as a direct result of participation in grants projects.